 Prior to Purpose, Alexandra served as the Director of the Oslo Freedom Forum, an international advocacy program and event series that brings together human rights leaders and their allies to share strategies in nonviolent democratic transformation.
 In her time there, she collaborated with frontline activists to craft their stories for new audiences, developed relationships with diverse partners ranging from the City of Oslo to Twitter, and produced powerful multi-day summits in Taiwan, Mexico, South Africa, and New York.

 Alexandra is a graduate of Vassar College and a creative at heart.
 Though she’s a classical pianist and vocalist by training, she is often ruining her hearing at punk shows or seeking out new folk musicians from her native North Carolina.
 She always welcomes recommendations for favorite playlists, venues, or composers.

-As a Manager of Impact, Measurement & Learning at Purpose, Anna Baranova works with project teams in understanding and measuring project impact and collecting insights.
+As an Associate Director, Impact, Measurement, and Learning (IML) and IML Lead at Purpose U.S, Anna Baranova works with project teams in understanding and measuring project impact and collecting insights.